 - accelerating the development of safe, effective, and more affordable new rotavirus vaccines.

 New vaccines and suppliers will increase the availability of rotavirus vaccines and increase competition.
 This will help make rotavirus vaccines on the market more affordable and accessible to the world's most vulnerable children.

 PATH came to us because they needed antibodies to check efficacy/quality of the batches of rotavirus vaccines, and we can produce them, lots of them.

 Our state-of-the-art protein production facility at Clayton, Victoria allowed us to perform large-scale production of the antibodies.

 Initially funded by the National Collaborative Research Infrastructure Strategy initiative and Victorian State Government, the Facility is Australia's only non-commercial laboratory that can produce proteins, such as antibodies, on a large scale – from hundreds of milligram to kilogram quantities.

-We’ve supplied 6000 vials of antibodies, enough to supply PATH’s partners for five years.
+We've supplied 6000 vials of antibodies, enough to supply PATH's partners for five years.
 These antibodies are now being used to control the quality of new vaccine candidates under development for rotavirus, as well as final commercial batches for everyday use.